DPIRD-DMA/OmniCloudMask/README.md

 -   `model_download_source (str, optional)`: Source from which to download the model weights.
 Defaults to "hugging_face", can also be "google_drive".
 -   `compile_models (bool, optional)`: If True, compiles the models for faster inference.
 Defaults to False.
 -   `compile_mode (str, optional)`: Compilation mode for the models.
 Defaults to "default".
 -   `model_version (float, optional`: Version of the model to use.
-Defaults to 2.0 can also be 1.0 for original models.
+Defaults to 3.0 can also be 2.0 or 1.0 for original models.

 ### `predict_from_array`